BFRBUILT FOR RANK

 What changed?
 The old site was only visible for people who already knew the distillery existed.
 The new site started appearing for high-value discovery searches that had never returned Smoky Valley before — searches like "distillery events," "bourbon and whiskey difference," "bourbon tour near me," and "Marquette distillery."

-Top Search Queries (post-launch, 16 days)
+Top Search Queries (snapshot from the first 16 days post-launch)

 QueryClicksImpressionsPosition